kenanwang/username.github.io/resources.md

 Learning the field of Machine Learning has been rewarding and challenging.
 Here are some useful resources:

-[*"Learn python the hard way"*](https://learnpythonthehardway.org) follows the philosophy that the hard way is the easy way.
+[*Learn python the hard way*](https://learnpythonthehardway.org) follows the philosophy that the hard way is the easy way.
 They're right.

 [A primer](https://elitedatascience.com/primer) that provides a broad framework for data science.